 If the name isn’t registered in Hawaii, move on to check its status online.
 Is a website address with your desired business name available?
 If so, register the domain so no one else can snatch it up.
 Are the corresponding social media handles already in use?
 Don’t panic if they are.
 Perhaps you can come up with another iteration of the name and use that consistently across social media.

 If you’ll do business under a different name for marketing or other purposes, look into creating a “doing business as” or DBA name with the state.
 Unlike other states, registering a DBA is optional in Hawaii, though doing so can help dissuade others from using the name.
 In Hawaii, ownership of a DBA, which is referred to as a “trade name” Hawaii, is acquired mainly by adopting and using it.

 Note: If you’re a sole proprietor, you can use your social security number as your tax ID, though most experts recommend obtaining an EIN to help avoid identity theft.

 Next, open up a business bank account to avoid mixing business finances with personal.
 It creates a mess come tax time and makes it hard for you to see the true income and expenses of the business.
 It can also sometimes make your personal assets vulnerable by voiding your liability protections.

-Talk with insurance agents in Hawaii to learn what coverage you may need, including workers’ compensation, general liability, and others.
+Talk with business insurance agents in Hawaii to learn what coverage you may need, including workers’ compensation, general liability, and others.